Selkirk Rex: Breed Profile, Personality & Care

 Registry Recognition

-The breed is recognized by The International Cat Association (TICA), Cat Fanciers’ Association (CFA), Fédération Internationale Féline (FIFe), World Cat Federation (WCF) — first recognized in 1987.
+The Selkirk Rex is recognized by The International Cat Association (TICA), the Cat Fanciers’ Association (CFA), the Fédération Internationale Féline (FIFe), and the World Cat Federation (WCF).
+The founding kitten was born in 1987, with TICA granting recognition in 1992 and CFA awarding full championship status in 2000.

 Leave a Reply